Greg Lewis (wide receiver): Philadelphia Eagles

 After going undrafted in the 2003 NFL draft, Lewis signed with the Philadelphia Eagles as an undrafted free agent.
 Limited to mostly special teams his rookie season, Lewis worked his way into the receivers rotation his second year, helping the Eagles reach Super Bowl XXXIX.
-He caught a 30-yard touchdown in the fourth quarter for his first career touchdown reception to bring the Eagles within a field goal, but the Eagles would go on to lose, 24–21.
+He caught a 30-yard touchdown in the fourth quarter for his first career touchdown reception to bring the Eagles within a field goal, but the Eagles would go on to lose 24–21.

 Lewis spent six seasons with the Eagles, playing in 99 games with 24 starts between the regular season and playoffs, while recording 136 receptions for 1,879 yards and eight touchdowns.

 New England Patriots

-Lewis was acquired via trade along with a 2010 7th-round draft pick by the New England Patriots in exchange for a 2009 5th-round draft pick on March 5, 2009.
+Lewis was acquired via trade along with a 2010 seventh-round draft pick by the New England Patriots in exchange for a 2009 fifth-round draft pick on March 5, 2009.
 Coach Bill Belichick had considered drafting Lewis in 2003, and Lewis had career games against the Patriots in the Super Bowl, and in 2007 when the Eagles nearly ended the Patriots undefeated streak.
 However, he was released on September 5 during finals cuts.

 Minnesota Vikings

 Lewis signed with the Minnesota Vikings on September 10, 2009.
 This reunited him with Vikings coach Brad Childress, who previously served as offensive coordinator for the Eagles.

 On September 27, 2009, Lewis caught a contested 32-yard touchdown pass from quarterback Brett Favre while falling out of the back of the end zone with two seconds remaining to give the Vikings a dramatic come-from-behind 27–24 victory over the San Francisco 49ers.
 It was Lewis' first catch with the team and the game marked his debut as a Viking (he was inactive for the previous two games).
 He received an ESPY Award for Best Play along with Favre.

-He was re-signed to a one-year contract on February 28, 2010.
+Lewis was re-signed to a one-year contract on February 28, 2010.